 - a.
+New Structure.
+Development of a new principal structure on a lot or a portion of a lot. - b.
 Redevelopment or Renovation.
-When an alteration to an existing structure includes an addition of more than 50 percent in gross building square footage. - b.
-New Structure.
-Development of a new principal structure on a lot or a portion of a lot. - c.
+Redevelopment or renovation of an existing structure or site that increases the gross building square footage by more than 50 percent. - c.
 Parking Lots.
 Redevelopment or revision to 50 percent or more of an existing parking lot or development of a new parking lot consisting of 15 or more spaces, not including resurfacing or repairing an existing layout.